iamblacksheep/001_theme_switcher/README.md

 ## Theme Switcher ##
 ---
 A simple theme switcher which uses:
 1. HTML5 Boilerplate
+2. Bootstrap
-2. SASS
+3. SASS

 The theme switcher will cater the ff styles:
 1. Scarlet Fire